Installation

 Last meter data transport successful

 Example 3.
-RSPR Menu
+RSRP Menu

 The RSRP is shown as a signed floating point value.